Report accuses Saudi Arabia, UAE of likely hacking phones of over three dozen journalists in London, Qatar

 The Pegasus spyware was created by the Israeli firm NSO Group, which has been sued in the United States by WhatsApp and accused of using the encrypted application to spy on journalists and human rights activists around the world.

-“CitizenLab continues to publish reports based on speculations, inaccurate assumptions and without a full command of the facts,” an NSO Group spokesperson, who requested anonymity per protocol, said in a statement.
+“CitizenLab continues to publish reports based on speculations, inaccurate assumptions and without a full command of the facts,” an NSO Group spokesperson, who requested anonymity per the group’s protocol, said in a statement.

 “CitizenLab apparently does not seem to be aware of the existence of any company in the cyber intelligence field other than NSO, and while we are proud of being a global leading company, we wish to emphasize that not everything associated to us is, in reality, a use of our technology,” the statement said, continuing, “NSO provides products that enable governmental law enforcement agencies to tackle serious organized crime and counterterrorism only, but as stated in the past we do not operate them.”